franneck94/Vscode-C-Cpp-Runner/README.md

 🚀 Compile and run your C/C++ code with ease. 🚀

 This extension provides tasks to compile, run and debug your C/C++ code.
+It does not only compile single C/C++ files but also multiple files.
 You do not need to know about any compiler and Makefile commands. 😎

 ## Example